selfsame/tween/README.md

 (def a (tween/position (Vector3.
 0 -2 0) 0.5 b))
 ```

-callbacks are atomic, to facilitate cyclical <Tween> chains
+callbacks are atomic, to facilitate cyclical <Tween> chains.
+Associating :callback will actually swap an atom
 ```clj
 (assoc b :callback a)
 ;will now repeat